 A lot of the Mandalay Bay floor ran on Two Jax in 2025.
 We were the technology partner for more than thirty exhibitor brands at the show: building and running booth A/V and LED for ten of them, and pulling dedicated, hardwired internet for thirty-two.

-It is the kind of week our crew model is built for.
-Eight of our technicians worked the floor across an eight-day load-in to load-out, fifty-three technician-days in all, while one team scoped the drawings, ordered the gear, hung the walls, pulled the cable, and stayed through show close.
-No hand-off between the people who built the booth and the people who kept it live.
+Eight technicians worked it across an eight-day load-in to load-out, fifty-three technician-days in all.
+The same team scoped the drawings, ordered the gear, hung the walls, pulled the cable and stayed through show close, which means nobody had to explain the booth to the person fixing it at eight in the morning.

 Axonius: a glowing landmark